imanuelr/sch3lp.github.io/_posts/2016-06-29-the-lead-developer-conference-day-1.md

 ### Dan North - How to make a sandwich<a name="Dan_North">&nbsp;</a>
 Dan ([@tastapod](http://twitter.com/@tastapod)) North, the man, the Legend, gave a really great talk about _Feedback_.

-He first talked about Feedback in the context of Systems Theory, which he does a way better job at explaining than I ever will so watch the video when it's released.
+He first talked about Feedback in the context of Systems Theory, which he does a way better job at explaining than I ever will, so watch the [video](https://vimeo.com/album/4045988/video/172711357).

 The most important thing I picked up about this part is that there are different motivations why one would offer feedback.
 And that when you notice you would be offering feedback to control the one you're giving feedback to, you should just walk away.